-POTENTIAL IMPACTS OF DEVELOPMENT: SEA Topic Comments Score Biodiversity, The site is not within any areas designated for their International, o/?
-Flora and Fauna National or Local nature conservation importance.
-However it is approximately 4km from the Firth of Forth SPA, SSSI and Ramsar site.
-Development of the site may have an effect on the Natura Site as it is potentially used by Curlew, Golden Plover, Lapwing, Oystercatcher, Pink footed Goose and Redshank.
-Therefore, at this stage the site is screened in for consideration through the Habitats Regulation Appraisal (HRA) process, though it might be possible to screen it out at a later stage.
-Neutral Grassland and Calcareous Grassland which are adjoined to the northern border of the site may provide an opportunity to connect priority habitat through the site itself.
-Population The site would provide housing, including a significant an element of affordable housing to help meet local need.
-The site has moderate access to facilities, services, and employment opportunities by active travel or public transport. + Human Health There are small areas of potential contamination in the western and eastern parts of the site from a former mineral railway and filled ground associated with mining activities.
+contribution to the reconcretion of the componentical contribution to the regeneration of the comparatively disadvantaged eastern part of Tranent.
+The site has reasonable access to facilities, services, and employment opportunities by active travel or public transport.
+Human Health There is a small area of potential contamination in the east of the o/?/+ site associated with filled ground from former quarrying.
 Development may present the opportunity to mitigate this.
-Access to the core path network and open space within Tranent is reasonable.
-Development on the scale proposed could make a significant contribution to green network objectives through new path connections and open space.
-However, it could have implications for potential air quality issues in Tranent town centre. +/?
-Soil The development of the site would result in a significant loss of class 3.1 prime agricultural land.
-There are no rare or carbon rich soils on the site. - Water The site is not shown to be at risk of river or coastal flooding on SEPA's flood map.
-There are some pockets of surface water flooding.
-The site is not within a Potentially Vulnerable Area.
-SEPA has not raised any concerns with regards flood risk or potential impact on the water environment.
-A Drainage Impact Assessment may be required. ?
-Air Development on the site would not be affected by existing sources of air pollution.
-The site is in a location with access to local facilities, active travel routes and public transport accessibility so the need to travel by car is reduced.
-Yet, the site's development could exacerbate potential air quality problems in Tranent town centre by increasing vehicular traffic. o/- Climatic Factors Tranent is in an accessible location in regional terms and closer to major centres of employment than most other East Lothian settlements, and therefore development of this site would be focusing development in the most accessible and sustainable locations.
+The site has reasonable access to the core path network and open space within Tranent.
+Development of the scale proposed could make a significant contribution to green network objectives through new path connections and open space.
+However, it could have implications for potential air quality issues in Tranent town centre.
+Soil The development of the site would result in a significant loss of class - 2 (minority) and class 3.1 (majority) prime agricultural land.
+There are no areas of rare or carbon rich soils on the site.
+Water The site is not shown to be at risk of river or coastal flooding on ?
+SEPA's flood map.
+There are some small pockets of surface water flooding.
+The site is largely within Potentially Vulnerable Area 10/23.
+SEPA advises that there is a minor watercourse within the site boundary and a 6m buffer would be required.
+SEPA has not raised any further concerns with regards flood risk or potential impact on the water environment.
+A Drainage Impact Assessment may be required.
+Air Development on the site would not be affected by existing sources o/- of air pollution.
+The site is in a location with good access to local facilities and active travel routes and reasonable public transport accessibility so the need to travel by car is minimised.
+Yet, the site's development could exacerbate potential air quality problems in Tranent town centre by increasing vehicular traffic.
+Climatic Factors Tranent is in an accessible location in regional terms and closer to o/- major centres of employment than most other East Lothian settlements, and therefore development of this site would be focusing development in the most accessible and sustainable locations.
 The site is well positioned to access public transport, active travel routes, as well as local facilities and services.
 Realistically, however, development on the site would still lead to some increase in car-based journeys and resultant greenhouse gas emissions.
-The site's northerly and easterly facing aspect does not lend itself to development that is resource efficient through siting (i.e. solar gain). o/- Material Assets The site's development would not make efficient use of land and resources, being greenfield land of prime agricultural quality. - Cultural There are no cultural heritage designations affecting the site.
-ELCAS o/?
+The site's north/east facing aspect does not lend itself to development that is resource efficient through siting (i.e. solar gain).
+Material Assets The site's development would not make efficient use of land and - resources, being greenfield land of prime agricultural quality.
+Cultural The site is partially within the designated Prestonpans battlefield but o/?
+Heritage Historic Scotland considers it does not contribute strongly to understanding of the battlefield landscape or raise any issues of national importance.
+ELCAS advises there is a mineral railways and possible undesignated cursus within the area, and good potential for unknown archaeological remains within the site.
+Landscape The site is on the eastern edge of Tranent and is outside the existing -/? settlement boundary but is well related to it; therefore it is a logical area of expansion for Tranent.
+It is defined as straddling the Lowland Hills and Ridges and the Lowland Plains as identified in the Lothians